-The Unilever Partnership aims to protect and restore habitat and ecological corridors vital for wildlife such as orangutan, proboscis monkeys, gibbons and sun-bears while improving the welfare of farmers and indigenous peoples by increasing their income and livelihoods as well as providing access to bigger markets through the RSPO certification.
+The Mosaik Initiative aims to protect and restore landscapes while improving the welfare of farmers and Indigeneous people.
 These landscapes are also the places where globally important commodities, such as oil palm, rubber and copra are produced.
-The Seruyan-Kumai Landscape incorporates the two districts of Seruyan and Kotawaringin Barat, in Central Kalimantan, which also encompasses the globally renown Tanjung Puting National Park.
+The Seruyan-Kumai Landscape incorporates the two districts of Seruyan and Kotawaringin Barat, in Central Kalimantan which is home to wildlife such as orangutans, proboscis monkeys, gibbons, and sun-bears.

 For consumers, it is no longer sufficient to know the country of origin, but they need to know the landscape of origin.
 Landscapes are places where nature and society interact.
 These interactions are visible through the mosaics of different land uses and natural features across the landscape.
 Landscapes are also places where commodities are produced.
 The production of commodities, however, has too often been at the expense of nature and society.

 The Mosaik initiative aims to change this and make the production of commodities more sustainable and inclusive.
 Through jurisdictional certification, consumers know that the product was produced in a way that protects forests and other ecosystems, reduces poverty and upholds human rights.
 The Mosaik initiative focuses not only on certifying palm oil but also eventually all commodities in the landscape.

 For this to work, it needs the leadership of local governments, working with the private sector and non-government organizations, supported by the national government and donors.
 Central to this approach is the concept of jurisdictional certification.